DKILGORE79/Pro_Readme_Generator/README.md

   ## [Description](#table-of-contents)

-  to create and format Readme files easliy
+  As a developer I want a readme generator to save time

-  tired of doing this each project
+   As a developer I am tired of formatting these readme files every project

-  however they want
+  download the app and run it

   ## [Installation](#table-of-contents)

-  go to https://github.com/DKILGORE79/Pro_Readme_Generator and download the app.
-Unzip and install it somewhere on your system
+  go to https://github.com/DKILGORE79/Pro_Readme_Generator, download the app and unzipp it into desired directory

   ## [Usage](#table-of-contents)

-  open a command terminal, navigate to the apps directory and run node index.js
+  once unzipped, open the directory in a command line terminal and run node index.js